Logical CONNECTIVES

 So, he was not in London yesterday at 6:30 pm.
 (UT)

-Knowing that Peter is suspect; that his interest is to hide that he was actually in Bordeaux, and that the witness is more reliable than the suspect, we may conclude that Peter lied when he pretended to be in London yesterday at 6:30pm.
+Knowing that Peter is a suspect; that his interest is to hide that he was really in Bordeaux, and that the witness is more reliable than the suspect, we can conclude that Peter lied when he pretended to be in London at 6:30pm yesterday.

 In the following example, the major of the disjunctive syllogism is the negation of an exclusive disjunction: